bbc/waveform-data.js/README.md

 Note that this approach is generally less efficient than pre-processing the audio server-side, using [audiowaveform](https://github.com/bbc/audiowaveform).
-To avoid blocking the browser's UI thread, he audio will be processed using a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), if supported by the browser.
+To avoid blocking the browser's UI thread, the audio will be processed using a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), if supported by the browser.